Tutorial on survival modeling with applications to omics data: Survival analysis with high-dimensional input data

-where $\ell^*(\bm\beta | \mathcal D)$ is the full log-likelihood function i.e. $\log(\int_0^t h_0(s)ds)+\ell(\bm\beta | \mathcal D)$, $C$ is a normalizing constant independent of $\bm\beta$ and the $\ell_1$-norm penalty tends to choose only a few nonzero coefficients, which is similar to \eqref{eq:Lasso} in the frequentist Lasso Cox model.
+where $\ell^*(\bm\beta | \mathcal D)$ is the full log-likelihood function i.e., $\log(\int_0^t h_0(s)ds)+\ell(\bm\beta | \mathcal D)$, $C$ is a normalization constant independent of $\bm\beta$ and the $\ell_1$-norm penalty tends to choose only a few nonzero coefficients.
 Markov chain Monte Carlo (MCMC) sampling can be performed for posterior inference of $\bm\beta$.
 Note that instead of using the partial log-likelihood $\ell(\bm\beta | \mathcal D)$ in \eqref{eq:bayesLasso}, a full log-likelihood function is used, which includes the baseline hazard function.
-This can be achieved, for example, by assigning a stochastic process prior, e.g. a gamma process, for the cumulative baseline hazard function.
+This can be achieved, for example, by assigning a stochastic process prior, e.g., a gamma process, for the cumulative baseline hazard function.
 More details about the prior setup and inference can be found in \cite{Lee2011}. \cite{Lee2015} extended the Laplace prior to Elastic Net prior, fused Lasso prior and group Lasso prior, which are often more suitable for correlated omics features in survival analysis.
 But \cite{Lee2011} and \cite{Lee2015} assign the same shrinkage priors to all covariates indiscriminately, see \cite{Zucknick2015} for an extended Bayesian Lasso Cox model which permits the use of mandatory covariates.

 Note that the Bayesian version of the Lasso with Laplace-type priors in practice do not result in automatic feature selection, because only the posterior modes of the coefficients are equivalent to the frequentist Lasso solution, while in Bayesian inference one usually focuses on the posterior means as point estimates.
 As an alternative, a particular omics feature can be excluded if the estimated credible interval of the corresponding coefficient covers zero.
-For example, \hyperref[fig:bayesLasso]{Figure~\ref*{fig:bayesLasso}} indicates the selected variables as age, MELK, ORC6L, CDC20, KRT17, FOXC1, ESR1 and MMP11.

-Stochastic search variable selection (SSVS) is an alternative approach to identify important covariates \citep{George1993, Konrath2013}.
+Stochastic search variable selection (SSVS) is an alternative approach to identify important covariates \citep{George1993,Konrath2013}.
 SSVS uses independent spike-and-slab priors for regression coefficients, e.g.